SoftwareEngineeringToolDemos/ICSE-2011-Evolve/build-vm/README.md

 2. Type in 'vagrant init datacastle/windows7'.
 This will create a Vagrantfile.

-3. Add the boostrap.bat file in the directory where you have the vagrantfile.
+3. Add the boostrap.bat and installJava.bat file in the directory where you have the vagrantfile.

-3. Open up the Vagrantfile and type in 'config.vm.provision :shell, path: "bootstrap.bat"' after the line containing config.vm.box="datacastle/windows7"
+3. Open up the Vagrantfile and type in 'config.vm.provision :shell, path: "bootstrap.bat"' and 'config.vm.provision :shell, path: "installJava.bat' after the line containing config.vm.box="datacastle/windows7"

 4. Use the command 'vagrant up'.

-5. Once the box is running you can start it from the Virtual box.
-Open it and close it and add the command 'config.vm.provision :shell, inline: "choco install jdk7 --force -y"' to the vagrant file.

-6. 4.
-Type in 'vagrant up --provider virtualbox' to start the machine.

-7. Following can be observed:
+5. Following can be observed:
     Base box image is downloaded and added in Vagrant.

     Virtual machine is created and loaded using this VirtualBox.